sjhloco/ip_auto_lab/build_fabric/README.md

 | l3vni | 1 | *Value by which the transit L3VNI VNI number is increased for each tenant*
 | l2vni | 10000 | *Value by which the L2VNI range (range + vlan) is increased for each tenant*

-An example of a data model created by the *format_dm.py* custom filter plugin.
+An example of a data model created by the *svc_tnt_dm* method within the *format_dm.py* custom filter plugin.
 These are created on a device_role basis, so for all leaf switches and for all border switches.
 ```json
 {
     "bgp_redist_tag": 3001,